chadr/droptest/README.md

 material will interact with liquid (LOX) or gaseous oxygen (GOX).
 The material is exposed to the LOX/GOX and an impactor is dropped onto the sample.
 Each drop is a bernoulli trial where a reaction is a failure and a non-reaction is a success.
-The specified number of trials -- until failure -- produces one test series.
+The specified number of trials -- until failure -- completes one test.

 While fundamentally a binomial process, drop testing -- performed by the military and NASA -- yields results that are difficult to analyze.
 Numerous tech